Andrew McCutchen Preview, Player Props: Pirates vs. Twins

-On Friday, Andrew McCutchen (.318 on-base percentage in past 10 games, 59 points below season-long percentage) and the Pittsburgh Pirates face the Minnesota Twins, whose starting pitcher will be Pablo Lopez.
-First pitch is at 8:10 PM ET.
+On Saturday, Andrew McCutchen (.171 slugging percentage in past 10 games, with no homers) and the Pittsburgh Pirates play the Minnesota Twins, whose starting pitcher will be Sonny Gray.
+First pitch is at 7:10 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Mets.
+In his previous game he had a hitless performance (0-for-3) against the Mets.

 Andrew McCutchen Game Info & Props vs. the Twins